Skip to content

 Development Debugging and wgt Release Usage

-• When developing and debugging the uni mini program SDK, use the Local Use method to integrate GCUniPlugin.
+• When developing and debugging the uni mini program SDK, you need to use the Local Usage method to integrate GCUniPlugin.

-• When packaging the uni mini program SDK into a wgt file for the host App, the host App must import the GCUniPlugin dependency library (including the Native SDK library) and register the GCUniPlugin Module.
+• When the uni mini program SDK is packaged as a wgt package for use by the host App, the host App needs to import the GCUniPlugin dependency library (including the Native SDK library) and register the GCUniPlugin Module.

 iOS

-In the Xcode project, select the project name from the left-hand directory, then navigate to TARGETS -> Build Phases -> Link Binary With Libaries and click the "+" button.
-In the popup window, click Add Other -> Add Files..., then open the GCUniPlugin/ios/ dependency library directory, select both FTMobileSDK.xcframework and Guance_UniPlugin_App.xcframework, and click the open button to add the dependency libraries to the project.
+In the Xcode project, select the project name in the left directory, click the "+" button in TARGETS -> Build Phases -> Link Binary With Libaries, then click Add Other -> Add Files..., and open the GCUniPlugin/ios/ dependency library directory.
+Select FTMobileSDK.xcframework and GC_UniPlugin_App.xcframework in the directory, and click open to add the dependency library to the project.

-When SDK Version < 0.2.0: In TARGETS -> General -> Frameworks,Libaries,and Embedded Content, find FTMobileSDK.xcframework and change its Embed method to Embed & sign.
+When SDK Version < 0.2.0: In TARGETS -> General -> Frameworks,Libaries,and Embedded Content, find FTMobileSDK.xcframework and change the Embed method to Embed & sign.

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {